FAQ – GCFS

 What is a Charge Account Code (formerly an ABC code)?
 Once a school or administrative office is awarded a grant, the Office of Grant Fiscal Services within GCFS will establish a charge account code as the identifying “account number” which must be written on all expenditure requests related to the grant.

 When do Offices or Schools need to contact GCFS?
 Central offices, schools and staff that would like to respond to a grant opportunity of more than $20,000 must contact the Grant Development Office before proceeding so that the opportunity may be reviewed by the Development Committee as required by District policy.
-Interested internal applicants should submit the Internal Intent to Apply Form to the Office of Grant Development, which will then share the request with the Grant Oversight Committee.
-For grants of $20,000 or less, review and approval by Grant Oversight Committee is not required; however, it is still advisable to contact the Office of Grant Development before proceeding so that appropriate guidance and support can be provided.
+Interested internal applicants should submit the Internal Intent to Apply Form to the Office of Grant Development, which will then share the request with the Grant Development Committee.
+For grants of $20,000 or less, review and approval by Grant Development Committee is not required; however, it is still advisable to contact the Office of Grant Development before proceeding so that appropriate guidance and support can be provided.

 Are there any rules or regulations for outside entities applying for grants in our schools?
-Prior to applying for any proposal requiring School District involvement–even if the District is not the lead applicant–outside entities must complete an External Entity Intent to Apply Form and submit it to the Grant Development Office, which will then share the request with the Grant Oversight Committee.
+Prior to applying for any proposal requiring School District involvement–even if the District is not the lead applicant–outside entities must complete an External Entity Intent to Apply Form and submit it to the Grant Development Office, which will then share the request with the Grant Development Committee.
 For outside entities wishing to apply for an Education Improvement Tax Credit letter of support, please complete and submit the EITC Intent to Apply Form.
 Entities wishing letters of support should give the District at least 2 weeks to turn around requests.

 Who is responsible for approaching Foundations or Corporations?
 Approaching Foundations or Corporations for funding should be coordinated through The Fund for the School District of Philadelphia.